black-parrot/black-parrot/docs/interface_specification.md

 The Front End and Back End communicate using FIFO queues.
 There will be an unambiguous and uniform policy for priority between queues.
 The number of queues is minimized subject to correct functionality, to reduce the complexity of the interface.
 The Front End Queue sends information from the Front End to the Back End.
 The Command Queue sends information from the Back End to the Front End.
 All “true” architectural state lives in the backend, but the front end may have shadow state.

 Logically, the BE controls the FE and may command the FE to flush all state, redirect the PC, etc. The FE uses its queue to supply the BE with (possibly speculative) instruction/PC pairs and inform the BE of any exceptions that have occurred within the unit (e.g., misaligned instruction fetch) so the BE may ensure all exceptions are taken precisely.
 The BE checks the PC in the instruction/PC pairs to make sure that the FE’s predictions correspond to correct architectural execution.
 On reset, the FE shall be in a quiescent state; not fetching.

 If a queue is full, the unit wishing to send data should stall until a new entry can be enqueued in the appropriate queue to prevent information loss.
 The handshake shall conform to one of the three [BaseJump STL](http://cseweb.ucsd.edu/~mbtaylor/papers/Taylor\_DAC\_BaseJump\_STL\_2018.pdf) handshakes, most likely valid->ready on the consumer side, and ready->valid on the input.
 The queues shall be implemented with one of the BaseJump STL queue implementations.
 Each block is responsible for only issuing operations (e.g., translation requests, cache access, instruction execution, etc.) if it is capable of storing any possible exception information for that operation.

 ### FE->BE (fe\_queue)
-- Description: Front End Queue (FIFO) passes bp\_fe\_queue\_s comprising a message type and the message data:
+Description: Front End Queue (FIFO) passes bp\_fe\_queue\_s comprising a message type and the message data:
-  - bp\_fe\_fetch\_s
+- `bp_fe_fetch_s`
-  - bp\_fe\_exception\_s
+- `bp_fe_exception_s`

-- Interface:
+Interface:
 - BaseJump STL valid->ready on consumer and ready->valid on producer
-  - The FE Queue must support a clear operation (to support mispredicts)
+- The FE Queue must support a "clear" operation (to support mispredicts)

+Structures:
-- bp\_fe\_fetch\_s
+- `bp_fe_fetch_s`
-  - 39-bit PC (virtual address)
+  - 39-bit PC (virtual address) of the instruction to fetch
   - 32-bit instruction data

-    - Invariant; although the PC may be speculative, the value of _instruction_ is correct for that PC.
-We make similar assertions for the itlb; the itlb mappings made by the FE are not speculative; they are required to be correct at all times.
+    Invariant.
+Although the PC may be speculative, the value of _instruction_ is correct for that PC.
+We make similar assertions for the itlb -- the itlb mappings made by the FE are not speculative, and are required to be correct at all times.
-  - branch prediction metadata bp\_fe\_branch\_metadata\_fwd\_s.
+  - Branch prediction metadata (`bp_fe_branch_metadata_fwd_s`)

-    - This structure is for the branch predictor to update its internal data structures based on feedback from the BE as to whether this particular PC/instruction pair was correct.
-The BE does not look at the metadata, since this would mean that the BE implementation is tightly coupled to the front end implementation.
-This would be the opposite of our intended separation of the three components (BE,FE,ME) via a clean interface.
+    This structure is for the branch predictor to update its internal data structures based on feedback from the BE as to whether this particular PC/instruction pair was correct.
+The "forward packet" capturing this data is included in "attaboy" and "redirect" commands from the backend, which notify the frontend of a correct and incorrect prediction respectively.

+    The branch prediction metadata for our current frontend implementation contains:

+    - Flags indicating what type of jump triggered this prediction (branch, JAL or JALR) as well as whether it appeared to be a call or return
+    - Flags noting which internal branch prediction structures (BTB or RAS) were used to make this prediction
+    - The global history vector and BTB/BHT pointers from the time this prediction was made, to roll back to before this jump was predicted and undo any speculative updates

+    The BE does not look at the metadata, since this would violate our intended separation of the three components (BE,FE,ME) via a clean interface.
+The BE implementation must not be tightly coupled to the front end implementation.
+The bit pattern of the packet is blindly forwarded, and the above data is considered private to the frontend.

     The backend knows that the frontend has made a incorrect prediction because it was sent an incorrect PC in the FE queue.

-  - Typically this structure includes a pointer back to the original state that made the prediction; for example an index into a branch history table; or a field indicating whether the prediction came from BTB, BHT, or RAS (return address stack).
-All of these are private to the predictor and forwarded along by the BE.
+    ---

-  - An example two-bit saturating counter branch prediction implementation, where high bit indicates the predicted direction, and the low bit indicates if the prediction is weak:
+    An example two-bit saturating counter branch prediction implementation, where high bit indicates the predicted direction, and the low bit indicates if the prediction is weak:
-    - bp\_fe\_branch\_metadata\_fwd\_s (only defined in FE)
+    - `bp_fe_branch_metadata_fwd_s` (only defined in FE)
       - oldval: 2-bit state bits read from the branch history table (BHT)
       - index: index of entry in branch history table
     - If the FE cmd queue receives an attaboy, then it will perform the following operation :
     - BHT[index] <= { oldval[1], 1’b0 };
     - We write back the predicted direction, and make it a strong prediction.